FreeCreditScore.com: Singing ad campaign

 Most feature references to the original "Pirate" commercial; either lyrically, or by including it as part of the background.
 Most also feature an elderly woman, who in the later commercials is disapproving of the group.

 Violette was born June 12, 1981, in Montreal and attended the National Theatre School of Canada in 2002.
-The commercials prepared by David Muhlenfeld at The Martin Agency began appearing in October 2007.
-Due to Violette's Canadian French accent, his voice has been dubbed by the jingles' composer in the United States.
+The commercials prepared by The Martin Agency began appearing in October 2007.
+Due to Violette's Canadian French accent, his voice was dubbed by the song's composer, David Muhlenfeld.
 He earlier did a Sirius Satellite Radio commercial in French.